webian/pb_social/Readme.md

 1. In case of trouble: please check typo3temp/var/logs/typo3_pb_social_*.log or Syslog (SYSTEM/Log in TYPO3 Backend).
 Please make sure, that you have `$GLOBALS['TYPO3_CONF_VARS']['SYS']['systemLogLevel']` in LocalConfiguration.php set to 0 to see trouble and success.
 And please do not forget to reset systemLogLevel to a higher value in productive mode.

+###2.4 Annotations about flexform settings

+In tab "General Settings", you see several "global" instructions for the actual plugin scope:

+* Turn on TYPO3 Backend logging (sys_log) for this plugin Logging is written to typo3temp/var/logs/typo3_pb_social_{year-week}.log every week new file accoding to your TYPO3 configuration 'SYS' 'systemLogLevel'.
+But for users who use multiple plugins in one installation wanted to have an option to stop writing issues to sys-log in backend, not to overflow it.
+If you check this checkbox every issue of activated social media network this plugin are written to sys-log in backend.

+* Feed update interval (in minutes)
+This integer represents minutes for earliest possible update by page-reload or scheduler work.

+* Request limit for posts (small amount -> fast response) An integer for a maximal amount of items you call from social media network apis of this plugin.

+* Show only posts with pictures
+If you want to leave out social media posts, which have no image, you uses this checkbox.

+* Trim text after reaching this letter limit
+Here you can crop post descriptions in your plugin teaser.

 ##3.
 Hints for social media networks

 ### facebook